9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 1/Terms/Parsing.md

 _[[Parsing]]_ maps data according to their fields and their corresponding values.
 For example, the following log example contains fields with values.
 At first, it might be difficult to interpret information from this log based on its format:

+- **Parsing with the Split Method:** **[[Parsing]]** is described as the process of converting data into a more readable format.
+	- The method introduced for parsing in this context is the `split` method.
+It is explained that the `split` method converts a string into a list by separating the string based on a specified character.
+If no argument is passed, it separates the string based on whitespace.
+An example is provided, demonstrating how the split method can be used to convert a string into a list, making it easier to analyze.